Zearin/textmate_wiki/Hacking on the Code.md

 Here are some self-contained projects that shouldn’t require too much knowledge about the codebase, as they are fairly isolated.

-2.	**New (native) commit window.**

-	The current commit window is a separate application which is “always on top”.
-By not using `OakTextView`, we’re missing out on all the nice features of the Git commit message grammar—like `fix→` for `fixup!`’s, and highlights from summary lines that are too long.

 6.	**Custom data sources for file browser**

 	For example: Simplenote support, or sftp.
 See [FSDataSource.h][].